 - 3.1 kg in the combined online program with population health management group.

-Meaning: Combining population health management with an online program resulted in a small but statistically significant greater amount of weight loss at 12 months compared with usual care or the online program only.
+The study concluded that a combination of population health management and online programming for weight loss resulted in a statistically significant greater amount of weight loss after 12 months compared to the usual care and online-only groups.